-(7) These are the dates which have been established for undergraduate students in the Faculty of Arts and Science.
-Not all Faculties offer Reading Week or a November Pause.
-To find out if your Faculty offers a Reading Week or November Pause, please contact them directly.
-SGS does not have a Reading Week or November Pause.
+Reading weeks for Faculty of Arts and Science undergraduate students take place November 4 to 8 for the Fall session, and February 17 to 21 for the Winter session.
+These are the dates which have been established for undergraduate students in the Faculty of Arts and Science.
+Not all Faculties offer reading weeks.
+To find out if your Faculty has a reading week, please contact them directly.
+SGS does not have a reading week.